mopidy/mopidy/docs/api/http-server.rst

 In the following example, we create a :class:`tornado.web.RequestHandler` called :class:`MyRequestHandler` that responds to HTTP GET requests with the string ``Hello, world!
 This is Mopidy $version``.

-The router registers this Tornado request handler on the root URL, ``/``.
+Then a :class:`~mopidy.http.Router` subclass registers this Tornado request handler on the root URL, ``/``.
 The URLs returned from :meth:`~mopidy.http.Router.get_request_handlers` are combined with the :attr:`~mopidy.http.Router.name`` attribute of the router, so the full absolute URL for the request handler becomes ``/mywebclient/``.

-The router is added to the extension registry by :meth:`MyWebClientExtension.setup`.
+The router is added to the extension registry by :meth:`MyWebClientExtension.setup` under the key ``http:router``.
 When the extension is installed, Mopidy will respond to requests to http://localhost:6680/mywebclient/ with the string ``Hello, world!``.

 ::